-The occurrence of never-events, such as RSIs, undermines the trust and confidence that the public has in a health care system.
-Most facilities follow patients up for signs and symptoms of infection.
+The occurrence of never events, such as RSIs, undermines the trust and confidence that the public has in a healthcare system.
+Most facilities follow-up patients for signs and symptoms of infection.
 A survey of 462 internal medicine patients across five university hospitals in Finland55 found that when patients have positive health care service experiences, they participate more in ensuring their own safety during hospital care.
 This premise could naturally extend to post-hospitalisation patient safety practices.
-It is worth considering a longer post-operative followup period and investigation of all patient-reported outcome measures (PROMs), regardless of whether the symptoms reflect 'usual' postoperative complaints (like surgical pain or surgical site infection) or are non-specific.
+It is worth considering a longer postoperative follow-up period and investigation of all patient-reported outcome measures (PROMs), regardless of whether the symptoms reflect "usual" postoperative complaints (like surgical pain or surgical site infection) or are non-specific.
 Of course, the patient may not tell us at the time that something had been left behind.

-However, health care professionals need to improve the information and encouragement we give to patients, so patients can be more pro-active in their own post-operative safety practices,55 such as reporting signs and symptoms, some of which could assist in identifying RSIs earlier in the post-discharge period.
+However, healthcare professionals need to improve the information and encouragement we give to patients, so patients can be more pro-active in their own postoperative safety practices,55 such as reporting signs and symptoms some of which could assist in identifying RSIs earlier in the post-discharge period.

-Perhaps, RSI should become a routine differential diagnosis until ruled out when patients report post-operative complaints.
-This recommendation may serve as a useful outward indicator to patients that the health care system values their participation in improving the safety and quality of health care, is listening to their worries, and is concerned with their safety.
+Perhaps, RSI should become a routine differential diagnosis until ruled out when patients report postoperative complaints.
+This recommendation may serve as a useful outward indicator to patients that the healthcare system values their participation in improving the safety and quality of healthcare, is listening to their worries, and is concerned with their safety.